 - The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
 The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
 Patients were involved in regular reviews of their medicines.
-We noted that the review of patients recieveing some higher risk medications were not always up to date.
-This was discussed with the lead GP who agreed that further improvement of the system for reviewing these medicines would be introduced.
+The practice pharmacist undertook a large proportion of these reviews, freeing up GP time for consultations.